maartenba/myget-documentation/package-managers/nuget.md

 #### Private feed

-Details on how to find the feed URL can be found in the [Find the feed URL](#find-the-feed-url) section.
+We will need the URL for the feed we want to connect to.
+Learn more about [determining the feed URL](#determining-the-feed-url).

 #### Public feed

-Details on how to find the feed URL can be found in the [Find the feed URL](#find-the-feed-url) section.
+We will need the URL for the feed we want to connect to.
+Learn more about [determining the feed URL](#determining-the-feed-url).

 When adding a package to our project using the `dotnet` CLI we can get a generated command from the package details in our feed.